Demineralised water is water that doesn’t have any ions, minerals, nutrients – nothing.

 VERY Technical description of the demineralised water plant process:

 Typically, the cationic resin works in the hydrogen cycle.
 The cations in the water (i.e. calcium, magnesium and sodium) pass through the cation exchange resin.
-This is where they are chemically exchanged by hydrogen ions.
-The water passes through the anion exchange resin where the anions (i.e. sulfate, chloride, nitrate and bicarbonate) are chemically exchanged by hydroxide ions.
+This is where they chemically exchange by hydrogen ions.
+The water passes through the anion exchange resin where the anions (i.e. sulfate, chloride, nitrate and bicarbonate) chemically exchange by hydroxide ions.

 The water that emerges from this process consists essentially of hydrogen ions and hydroxide ions.
 Which is the chemical composition of pure water.